-Class action lawyers Slater and Gordon (SGH) and litigation funder IMF Bentham Ltd (IMF) are investigating a claim against Bellamy’s Australia Ltd (Bellamy’s, ASX:BAL) on behalf of persons that acquired BAL securities between 14 April 2016 and 9 December 2016 inclusive (potential claim period).
+On 23 February 2017, Slater and Gordon Lawyers and litigation funder IMF Bentham Ltd issued proceedings against Bellamy’s Australia Ltd (BAL) on behalf of persons that acquired BAL securities between 14 April 2016 and immediately prior to the commencement of a trading halt in Bellamy’s securities on 12 December 2016 inclusive.

 On 14 April 2016, Bellamy’s made an announcement to the ASX regarding recent regulatory changes announced in China, titled “Bellamy’s well placed to continue growing in China”, noting that the company believed it was “well placed to transition to the new requirements once they are known”.

 On 17 May 2016, Bellamy’s released a presentation to the ASX which detailed the company’s responses to potential Chinese regulatory change and noted that it was “well positioned for potential regulatory changes in China”.

 On 19 August 2016, Bellamy’s released its results for the financial year ending 30 June 2016 (FY16), noting, inter alia, that:

 - it was “set to benefit from new Chinese regulations"